aminblm/awesome-52WeeksOfAI/README.md

 - Join the newsletter [TranscendAI](https://transcendai.substack.com/) and stay on top of the race and what's happening with the challenge.
 - Join the Discord server [TranscendAI](https://discord.gg/NTCGVXtN) to chat further with the community.
+- [Submit your venture](https://docs.google.com/forms/d/e/1FAIpQLSeD9rFoEpTmx-IgaCGc9xNhBFHMmB3MaO2sEf4jeteO2sTdJQ/viewform?usp=sf_link) to get all the perks and stay in the loop

 Discover a comprehensive list of all the incredible ventures launched during the #52WeeksOfAI Challenge.
 Explore and get inspired by the innovative projects created by our community.

+Don't forget to:

+⭐ Give this repo a star so it become the one-stop-shop for HustleGPT!

+🔖 Bookmark this page to check in an everyone's progress and stay updated on the newest resources !

+👉 Follow me on Twitter [@aminblm](https://twitter.com/aminblm)

 📚 [Learn More about the #52WeeksOfAIChallenge](https://github.com/aminblm/52WeeksOfAI-Challenge):